19hardypierre/student-materials/018_Agile Project Management/sample_business_requirements.md

 ## Business Objectives

 This project will prove invaluable in pooling together, anticipated intellectual resources for any project.
-The goal is to minimize the search for capable person and expand technilogical
+The goal is to minimize the search for capable persons and expand technological networking.

-*Business objectives should offer the details for why the project is important.
-Outline the goals of the project int he sense of the value it will bring and set expectations.
-Keep your objectives measurable to avoid confusion in whether or not they have been met.*

 ## Background